katolikyan/OpenGL-Playground/README.md

 `r` - Reset __camera__ position

 `u` - Lock / unlock __camera__
-> when camera is locked you are able to resize the window
+> when the camera is locked you are able to resize the window

 ![](./media/_teapot.gif)  |  ![](./media/_cubes.gif)